Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Indiana Stats and Trends

-- So far this year Indiana has one win against the spread.
+- Thus far this season Indiana has one win against the spread.

-- Indiana's games this season have gone over the total in three out of four opportunities (75%).
+- Indiana's games this year have gone over the point total three times in four opportunities (75%).

-- Indiana is 1-2 against the spread and 2-1 overall in games when it records more than 15.0 points.
+- When Indiana scores more than 15.0 points, it is 1-2 against the spread and 2-1 overall.

-- In games that Indiana totals over 326.8 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Indiana amasses over 326.8 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year the Hoosiers have turned the ball over seven times, while the Nittany Lions have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.